 A typical online Master of Science in Nursing program is designed to provide students with a well rounded background in clinical practice techniques, skills, and concepts.
-An online MSN program curriculum usually features specialized MSN courses that also equip graduates with the advanced technical skills needed to promote overall patient wellness.
+An online MSN program curriculum usually features specialized courses that equip graduates with the advanced technical skills needed to promote overall patient wellness.
 By enrolling in MSN courses that bolster critical professional skills, nursing professionals can set themselves on the path towards achieving their nursing goals.

 Skills, Concepts, or Opportunities an MSN Degree Can Provide